ACCESS-NRI/cosima-hackathon-2025-fork-and-pr/README.md

 ### What is forking?

-Forking is a way of telling GitHub "create a carbon copy of this repository that I own".
+Forking is a way of telling GitHub "create a carbon copy of this repository, so that I own the copy".
 People might do this for lots of reasons - one of them being to take someone elses work, and do something new and different with it.
 Much like a fork in the road, this could then take the code down a new path - which is why we call it forking.

 When you fork a repository, you can also use a Pull Request to contribute it back to the original repository - which is what we're going to do today.